 7075 is one of the strongest aluminium alloys, its used for aerospace but also high-performance sports equipment, automotive and other applications where a high specific strength (strength to weigh ratio) are needed.
 Benefits of 7075-T7351 over 7075-T651 include better fracture toughness and fatigue strength.
 Making it especially suitable for fatigue applications and use in low temperatures (cryogenic).

 Because both materials offer high strength and low weight, it’s important to look at other differentiators when deciding which alloy to use for your parts.

 - Strength/Weight: In critical situations where every gram counts but you need strong parts, titanium is the way to go.
 Titanium medical components, complex satellite components, fixtures, and brackets all succeed precisely for this reason.

-- Cost: Aluminum is the most cost-effective metal for machining or 3D printing.
+- Cost: Aluminium is the most cost-effective metal for machining or 3D printing.
 While titanium adds cost, it still can drive value.
 Lighter weight parts translate into fuel savings in transportation applications, and titanium parts simply last longer.

-- Thermal Properties: Applications that require high thermal conductivity, such as a heat sink, will benefit from aluminum.
+- Thermal Properties: Applications that require high thermal conductivity, such as a heat sink, will benefit from aluminium.
 For high-temperature applications, titanium’s high melting point benefits applications where heat resistance is a priority, such as aerospace engine components.

 Titanium’s corrosion resistance and lack of reactivity makes it the most biocompatible metal, so it’s great in medical applications, such as surgical instrumentation.
 Ti 6-4 also holds up well to salty environments and is often used in marine applications.